cldwalker/emoji/README.md

 Some additional options `emoji-response` and `wrap-emoji` can take:

-* :wild - Converts every word that is a valid emoji image without colon-delimitation.
-For example "This page is on fire" would yield two emojis since on and fire are emojis.
+* :wild - Converts every word that is a valid emoji name, no colon-delimitation necessary.
+For example "This page is on fire" would yield two emojis since on and fire are emoji names.
 * :replace-fn - Customize the replacement text for an emoji.
 Useful for customizing the emoji image tag.
 * :images-dir - Specify a local directory for emoji images.